iuliandavid/vapor_rw/skeleton/README.md

 # Basic Template

-A basic vapor template for starting a new Vapor web application.
-If you're using vapor toolbox, you can use: `vapor new --template=basic`
+Based on Ray Wenderlich's sscreencast **Server Side Swift with Vapor: Beautifying Pages with Skeleton**

 ## 📖 Documentation

-Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.
+Ses video [video](https://videos.raywenderlich.com/screencasts/server-side-swift-with-vapor-beautifying-pages-with-skeleton) for instructions on how to use this package.

-## 💧 Community

-Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).

-## 🔧 Compatibility

-This package has been tested on macOS and Ubuntu.